Packers legend Bart Starr passes away Sunday - Wisconsin Radio Network

 Starr returned to Lambeau Field on Thanksgiving night in 2015 when he joined the halftime celebration in the unveiling of Brett Favre’s retired jersey No. 4 on the stadium’s facade.

-His next and final trip to Green Bay game in October of 2017, when the Packers Hall of Fame celebrated the 50th anniversary of the 1967 championship team.
+His next and final trip to Green Bay game was in October of 2017, when the Packers Hall of Fame celebrated the 50th anniversary of the 1967 championship team.

 Starr was born Jan.
 9, 1934, in Montgomery, Alabama and played college football at Alabama.